Today’s rates for a wide variety of multifamily loans

-Freddie Mac Financing for HUD Section 8 Multifamily Properties
+Freddie Mac HUD Section 8 Financing

-Freddie Mac Insured Loans for Section 8 Housing Assistance Program Project-Based Contract or Tenant-Based Voucher Properties
+Housing Assistance Program Project-Based Contract or Tenant-Based Voucher Properties

-Freddie Mac's HUD Section 8 financing program offers 10-30 year loan terms for LIHTC properties, and 5-15 year loan terms for non-LIHTC properties.
+Freddie Mac's HUD Section 8 financing program offers 10- to 30-year loan terms for LIHTC properties, and five- to 15-year loan terms for non-LIHTC properties.
 Plus, these loans have maximum LTV allowances of up to 90% and minimum DSCR requirements of as low as 1.15x (for LIHTC properties), and up to 80% maximum LTV allowances and as low as 1.20x DSCR (for non-LIHTC properties.)
 Freddie Mac HUD Section 8 Loans are also non-recourse and are available for eligible mixed-use properties.

-Sample Freddie Mac Terms For HUD Section 8 Loans
+Sample Freddie Mac Terms For HUD Section 8 Loans in 2024

 Amortization: Up to 30 years for cash loans, up to 35 years for tax-exempt financing